surferintaiwan/semantic-release-test/README.md

 4. commit your code

-* if you commit message is feat: and your commit description is BREAKING CHANGE:
+* if your commit message is feat: and your commit description is BREAKING CHANGE:
 => it will be a major release
 * if your commit message is feat: => it will be a patch release
 * if your commit message  fix: => it will be a minor release